 How did you, as two chemists, come to terms with dealing with the various administrative difficulties associated with running a foundation?

-HD: We were honestly terrified of the organisational aspects, but we invited two excellent colleagues to work with us: Dr Irena G. Stará, who is currently the Chair of our Board of Trustees, and Dr Bohumír Valter, who is now the Foundation Director.
+HD: We were honestly terrified of the organisational aspects, but we have excellent colleagues to work with us.
 Thanks to them, we were amazed to discover that all of the administrative and organisational tasks can be completed very smoothly.
 Our association with the IOCB, where the Experientia Foundation has its headquarters, also helped.
 This connection is completely logical, as it was at theInstitute that Professor Holý carried out his research.
 We were also grateful to Zdeněk Havlas, the former director of the Institute, for supporting our foundation in this way.

 Every year, the number of individuals applying for your grant exceeds the number of scholars you ultimately send abroad.
 How are the submitted projects assessed?

 DD: We work together with a number of experts from the fields of organic, bioorganic, and medicinal chemistry.
 Thus far, all of our evaluators have been from the Czech Republic, even though one is a foreigner, but he is at the IOCB.
 Once we receive all of the assessments, we convene a meeting of the Board of Trustees.
 Using the expert appraisals in combination with our extensive charts, we decide which of the candidates will receive a grant in the given year.
 Thus far, we have always reached an absolute consensus.

 What was it about those scholars who have received grants that captured your interest?